zendesk/ticket_redaction_app/README.md

+:warning: *Use of this software is subject to important terms and conditions as set forth in the License file* :warning:
 # Ticket Redaction App

 ## Description:

+An app which uses the below endpoints (beta):

+* /api/v2/{{ticket_id}}/comments/{{comment_id}}/redact.json
+* /api/v2/{{ticket_id}}/comments/{{comment_id}}/attachments/{{attachment_id}}/redact.json

-An app which uses the beta /api/v2/{{ticket_id}}/comments/{{comment_id}}/redact.json endpoint.
-The user can copy/past a piece of text directly from a ticket into the app and it will confirm, then perform the redaction.
+The app is meant to provide a simple and clean gui interface for an admin to redact a string or attachment(s) from a ticket's comments.
+The user can copy/past a piece of text directly from a ticket into the app.
+The app will then confirm and perform the redaction.
+For attachment redaction, a list of the ticket's attachments is included in a list of checkboxes.
+The user choosed the attachments they wish to redact, are presented with a confirmation screen, then confirm or cancel the redaction.

 ## App location: